renovatebot/renovate/lib/modules/manager/regex/readme.md

 If the location of files used in gitlab-ci `includes:` has changed you can use the regex manager to update the `depName` as well as the version.

-When doing so ou may find you need to specify a second `matchString` for the new name, as when the regex manager validates the change it will not always detect that the new value is valid.
+When doing so you may find you need to specify a second `matchString` for the new name, as when the regex manager validates the change it will not always detect that the new value is valid.

 ```json
 {